Ironchip-Security/Ironchip-Windows-Logon/README.md

     #### Selectable values
       - **None:** Disables Ironchip credential provider.
-      - **Local:** Apply Ironchip credential when accessing the machine locally.
+      - **Local:** Apply Ironchip credential when accessing the machine localy.
       - **Remote:** Apply Ironchip credential when accessing the machine remotely (RDP).
       - **Exclude other providers:** Only allow the use of Ironchip, disable any other credential provider.